Elissa0129/elissa0129.github.io/index.md

 # Elissa Rodriguez's Portfolio

-I am a computer science major at CSUF and I plan on (hopefully!) graduating in 2027.
+Hi!
+This is my homepage!
+My name is Elissa and I am a computer science major at CSUF.
+I plan on (hopefully!) graduating in 2027.

 ##  Favorite CPSC 120L Labs